rajannpatel/ubuntupbx/README.md

         --target-tags=pbx \
         --source-ranges="$(wget -qO- http://checkip.amazonaws.com)" \
         --rules="udp:5060,udp:4000-4999,udp:10000-20000" \
-        --description="SIP signaling and RTP & UDPTL media for ATA and Softphone"
+        --description="SIP signaling and RTP & UDPTL media for ATAs and Softphones"
     ```

 12. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges.
 [Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound traffic from anywhere in the world.
-[Telnyx](https://telnyx.com) and [T38Fax](https://t38fax.com) proxy all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.
+[BulkVS](https://bulkvs.com), [Telnyx](https://telnyx.com) and [T38Fax](https://t38fax.com) proxy all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.

     #### Flowroute